ibexa/documentation-developer/docs/content_management/field_types/field_types.md

     Remember that all your custom field types must be registered in `config/services.yml`.
     For more information see [Registration](type_and_value.md#registration).

-In order to provide custom functionality for a field type, the SPI interacts with multiple layers of the [[= product_name =]] architecture:
+To provide custom functionality for a field type, the SPI interacts with multiple layers of the [[= product_name =]] architecture:

 ![Field type Overview](field_type_overview.png)